larsrh/website/_articles/srilanka/coast.md

 Basically, the plane would be coming in hot, the passengers from Colombo would deboard, and---without turning off the engines---we would board and depart.
 The turnaround time was going to be less than five minutes.

-As we waited for those events to unfold, I realised that we would arrive much earlier in Mirissa then expected.
+As we waited for those events to unfold, I realised that we would arrive much earlier in Mirissa than expected.

 Originally, we had booked a flight from Sigiriya to Hambantota, which is one leg.
 Then, I called the airline and changed it to Koggala, which is a second leg from Hambantota.

-But you see, we were the only the passengers on that flight.
+But you see, we were the only passengers on that flight.
 And nobody had booked only the leg from Hambantota.
 So it made no sense for the plane to land there.
 This meant that the airline changed the flight plan _on the spot_ to go directly to Koggala.

-However, I also had to tell the our hotel's driver what time we would have to be picked up in Koggala.
+However, I also had to tell our hotel's driver what time we would have to be picked up in Koggala.
 More logistics for me to mull over.
-Fortunately, a little tip to the ground handler[^tip] greased the wheels and he called the hotel to update them on our whereabouts.
+Fortunately, a little tip to the ground handler[^tip] greased the wheels, and he called the hotel to update them on our whereabouts.
 I also chatted a bit with him:
 He handles one arrival and one departure, for a total of about one hour a day.
 Interesting job.